deadpixi/sam/README.rst

     The table of composable characters is now dynamically configurable (via the `~/.keyboard` file), where it was once hard-coded.

 Far Better Keyboard Support
-    The cursor ("selection") can be moved using keyboard commands (a la the `WordStar Diamond`_).
+    The selection ("cursor") can be moved using keyboard commands.
-    A keyboard command (ctrl-k) is provided to jump between the command window and the current file window.
+    Additional keyboard-accessible commands allow jumping between file windows and the command window, scrolling the display, snarfing, pasting, etc.
-    Various other commands are also available for keyboard binding (e.g. snarf, cut, and paste).s These commands are configurable at compile time (and more commands are in the works).
+    The binding of these commands to keyboard sequences is configurable at compile-time.

-Support for Two-Button Mice and Wheel Mice.
+Support for Two-Button Mice and Wheel Mice
     The original sam required a three-button mouse.
     This version is still easier to use with such a mouse, but can be used with a two-button mouse by simulating a button-3 press using shift-button-2.
     This version also supports scrolling with mouse wheels.